Avalanche beat Hurricanes 7-4, wrap up top seed in West

 THIS & THAT

 The Hurricanes made their first trip to Denver since Dec.
-19, 2019. … Staal has 15 points (eight goals, seven assists) in 21 career games against Colorado. … Carolina scored on the power play for the first time since March 31. … The Avalanche improved to a league-best 42-2-4 when scoring first.
+19, 2019. … Carolina scored on the power play for the first time since March 31. … The Avalanche improved to a league-best 42-2-4 when scoring first.

 INJURY UPDATES